AlexMoyo98/CollectionX/README.md

 further updates will be made on this README document along in the application It inserts register data inside a databaseLite.

+if theres anyone who would like to contribute on this project you more file welcome to do so